evangeldaping/json-sever/README.md

   json-server --watch db.json -p 3001 -d 2000

 • This should start up a server at port number 3001 on your machine.
-  The data from this server can be accessed by typing the following addresses into your browser address bar:

-  npm install json-server -g